grantzeng/data-structures-and-algorithms/journal.md

 Still not sure about delete algorithm when you have two children.
 It's not _obviously_ correct in some ways.

 We're just going to move on to hashtables and come back to this later.

+# 2024-01-29 Monday
+Leetcode is down.

+This morning:
+- reimplemented bst delete
+- implemented a crude hashtable

+To do: take a break, then figureout how to use python debugger to debug my crappy hashtable.
+- Debugging wasn't too hard